dotnet/docs-aspire/docs/messaging/azure-event-hubs-integration.md

 | `EventProcessorClient`           | `EventProcessorClientOptions`           | `AzureMessagingEventHubsProcessorSettings`         |
 | `PartitionReceiver`              | `PartitionReceiverOptions`              | `AzureMessagingEventHubsPartitionReceiverSettings` |

+The client type are from the Azure SDK for .NET, as are the corresponding options classes.
+The settings classes are provided by the .NET Aspire Azure Event Hubs integration library.

 ## Example usage

 The following example assumes that you have an Azure Event Hubs namespace and an Event Hub created and wish to configure an `EventHubProducerClient` to send events to the Event Hub.
 The `EventHubBufferedProducerClient`, `EventHubConsumerClient`, `EventProcessorClient`, and `PartitionReceiver`are configured in a similar manner.